lorin/booknotes/Drift-Into-Failure.md

     - Control theory and drift
     - Resilience engineering
 6. What is complexity and systems thinking?
+    - More redundancy and barriers, more complexity
+    - Up and out, not down and in
+    - Systems thinking
+    - Complex systems theory
+    - The butterfly effect
+    - Adaptation and history
+    - Complex versus complicated
+    - Complexity and drift
+    -
 7. Manging the complexity of drift